bedroomscholar/Delong-pro-max/README.md

-# Delong pro max - accompany lapcat
+# Delong pro max - desktop companion
-	this is the first time i tried to make a useable thing without overthingking, so i choosed to make a desktop pet. delong is my cat, a diary cow cat. i hope she can accompany your computer cat. this cyber cat made by godot.
+	this is the first time i tried to make a useable thing without overthinking, so i chose to make a desktop pet. delong is my cat, a dairy cow cat. i hope she can accompany you during your computer time. this cyber cat is made with godot.

 	## features:
 		### now:
 			- making jokes and useless facts

 		### future:
-			- can count your every keyboard & click
+			- can count every keystroke & click
 			- chatting

-	## renew history
+	## version history
 	---
 	V0.1.2
 		- joke system